Dung040125/AdventureWorks---Procurement-Operations-Dashboard-Power-BI-/README.md

 </p>

 📌 **Analysis (Cost & Volume):**
+The company's procurement operations are **large-scale** (total historical cost **$70.48M**, average PO value **$17.57K**) and follow **clear seasonal cycles**, with costs **peaking in June** ($8.08M) and decreasing towards the end of Q3.
+Notably, **24.6% of total purchase costs are concentrated within the Top 5 vendors** ($17.36M), highlighting the importance of managing relationships with these strategic partners.

+*   #### **Optimize Costs & Manage Strategic Vendor Relationships:**
+    *   The fact that **a quarter of spending is focused on the Top 5 vendors** (including **"Chicago City Saddles"**) underscores the opportunity for **better price negotiations** and **building stronger partnerships** to ensure stable supply and competitive pricing.
+    *   The strategic product **"ProductID 528"** (50 distinct orders, 150 total units), which is closely monitored and potentially linked to these top vendors, also follows the general seasonal trend.
-* **Key Discoveries:**
+    *   💡

-1.  **Historical Operational Scale:**
-    *   The total historical purchase cost amounts to **$70.48 million**, with an average purchase order value of **$17.57 thousand**.
-This indicates significant investment and a tendency towards high-value procurement transactions.

-2.  **Strategic Product "ProductID 528":**
-    *   A specific product, **ProductID 528**, is closely monitored, with a total of **50 distinct orders** placed for it (each order being a conventional "package" with `OrderQty = 3`, resulting in a `Sum of OrderQty Values` of 150) throughout the data's history.
-This highlights the importance or unique ordering process of this product.

-3.  **Spending Structure for Top 5 Vendors:**
-    *   A detailed analysis of the Top 5 vendors (based on total purchase cost) shows this group contributes significantly to overall spending.
-The total purchase cost from these **Top 5 vendors amounts to $17.36 million** across the recorded years.
-    *   This figure represents approximately **24.6%** ($17.36M / $70.48M) of the total historical purchase cost, indicating a notable concentration on top-tier supply partners.
-    *   In the detailed data displayed, **"Chicago City Saddles"** is a prominent vendor appearing within this group.

-4.  **Pronounced Seasonal Trends (Aggregated Across Years):**
-    *   Procurement activities exhibit strong seasonality.
-Costs typically rise from the beginning of the year, **peaking in June** (with a total expenditure of $8.08M across all Junes).
-    *   Subsequently, costs tend to decrease significantly towards the end of Q3 (September and October being the lowest).
-    *   Orders for `ProductID` 528 (potentially supplied by one or more of the Top 5 vendors) also follow a similar seasonal pattern.

-5.  **Key Cost Drivers:**
+        *   Regularly evaluate the performance of the Top 5 vendors.
+Leverage significant purchasing power to **negotiate more favorable terms**.
+        *   Further analyze the link between "ProductID 528" and top vendors to **optimize ordering processes and costs** for this critical product, especially during peak seasons.

+*   #### **Leverage Seasonal Trends & Price Optimization Capabilities:**
     *   Monthly cost fluctuations are primarily driven by **changes in order volume**.
-    *   However, there are positive indications that "price" (encompassing base price, taxes, and fees) tends to decrease or have a cost-reducing impact in the later months of the year, suggesting cost optimization capabilities.
+However, there are positive indications that **"price" (encompassing base price, taxes, and fees) tends to decrease or have a cost-reducing impact in later months**, suggesting cost optimization capabilities.

-**Overall Narrative:** This dashboard tells a compelling story of a business with large-scale procurement operations that follow clear seasonal cycles.
-A quarter of the spending is concentrated within the Top 5 vendor group, with "Chicago City Saddles" being a notably detailed name.
-Furthermore, the close monitoring of the strategic product "ProductID 528" (which may be linked to these top vendors) indicates a focus on core elements.
+    *   💡
+        *   Plan budgets and procurement forecasts based on **clear seasonal trends** (peak in June, low towards end-Q3) for effective cash flow management.
+        *   Investigate and **replicate factors contributing to "price" reduction in later months** for other periods, possibly through early ordering or strategic timing of purchases.

 ### **Page 2: Purchasing Operations - Efficiency, Details & Vendor Insights**
 <p align="center">